clemens-sch/digital-garden/content/03_Technologies/Docker/Docker_Data-Volumes.md

 - Volumes are **folders on your host machine** hard drive which are **mounted** (“made available”, mapped) **into containers**.

 - Volumes **persist if a container shuts down**.
 If a container (re-)starts and mounts a volume, any data inside of that volume is **available in the container**.
+  Not only for restarting - when removing a container the data persists.
 - A container **can write** data into a volume **and read** data from it.

 ---